Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

-The spiral perturbation is found through an algorithm that involves an iterative procedure to create a smooth background.
-With a smooth background, we can define the perturbation which has the parameters of the phase spiral.
-This background is not a two-dimensional Gaussian or other simple shape, it is complicated and changes depending on where in the Galaxy you look, in part because of interstellar extinction.
 The procedure for fitting a spiral perturbation to the data is illustrated in Fig.~\ref{fig:spiral_model_demo} and the letters in this subsection refer to the panels in the figure.
 The figure contains stars with $8.4 < R /$ kpc $ < 10.4$ and, $165^\circ < \phi < 195^\circ$ in the $2200 < L_Z/$\,kpc\,km\,s$^{-1} < 2400$ range.
 The procedure contains the following steps. \begin{enumerate} \item Collect the data into a two-dimensional number density histogram in the $Z-V_Z$ phase plane (panel a).
 The model uses a bin size of 25\,pc by 2 km\,s$^{-1}$ except in cases with fewer stars when larger bins are used.
 For example, Fig.~\ref{fig:bad_example} uses bins of $33 \frac{1}{3}$\,pc by $2 \frac{2}{3}$\,km\,s$^{-1}$. \item Create the first background using the observed data (panel b).
-The background is created from data that has been smoothed by a \verb|SciPy| Gaussian kernel-density algorithm using Scott's rule \citep{scott_multivariate_1992} to determine the kernel size, and mirrored along the $V_Z=0$ axis because the background velocity distribution is here assumed to be approximately symmetric. \end{enumerate} In panels b and c we can see that this background still contains some structure from the data and that the spiral pattern in panel c is not clear. \begin{enumerate}[resume] \item Find the spiral perturbation (Eq. \ref{eqn:spiral}) that, multiplied by this background fits the data best (panel d).
+The background is created from data that has been smoothed by a \verb|SciPy| Gaussian kernel-density algorithm using Scott's rule \citep{scott_multivariate_1992} to determine the kernel size, and mirrored along the $V_Z=0$ axis because the background velocity distribution is here assumed to be approximately symmetric. \end{enumerate} In panels b and c we can see that this background still contains some structure from the data and that the spiral pattern in panel c is not clear. \begin{enumerate}[resume] \item Find the spiral perturbation (Eq.~\ref{eqn:spiral}) that, multiplied by this background fits the data best (panel d).
 The parameter space is explored and the best fit is found by using a Markov Chain Monte Carlo (MCMC) \footnote{The model is implemented in Python using the package \texttt{emcee} \citep{foreman-mackey_emcee_2013} as an MCMC sampler.} approach.
 To find a fit, we need to define a probability function of a given model that takes the data and our prior into account.
 Given that we are using an MCMC sampler we can ignore any multiplicative constants and can say that the relevant value is $p$, where